sociomantic-tsunami/microbe/README.rst

         console.log( 'your class changed' );
     } );

-    // gives the class aClass to each div also triggers the observe fuctions µDivs.addClass( 'example--class' );
+    // gives the class example--class to each div also triggers the observe fuctions µDivs.addClass( 'example--class' );

     // sets a custom event watch